New Insights into Supradense Matter from Dissecting Scaled Stellar Structure Equations: Introduction

 The EOS of nuclear matter may be strongly nonlinear depending on both the internal interactions and the external environment/constraint of the system; this means that $\phi\leq1$ is necessary but not sufficient to ensure supradense matter in all NSs always stay casual.
 For example, the EOS of noninteracting degenerate Fermions (e.g., electrons) can be written in the polytropic form $P=K\varepsilon^{\beta}$\,\citep{Shapiro1983} where $\beta=5/3$ for non-relativistic and $\beta=4/3$ for extremely relativistic electrons; consequently $\phi\leq\beta^{-1}<1$.
 Similarly, a long time ago Zel'dovich considered the EOS of an isolated ultra-dense system of baryons interacting through a vector field\,\citep{Zeldovich61}.
 In this case, $P=\varepsilon\sim\rho^2$, here $\rho$ is the baryon number density.
 Consequently, $P/\varepsilon\leq1$ is obtained.
-The EOS of dense nuclear matter where nucleons interact through the $\omega$-meson in the Walecka model\,\citep{Walecka1974} is an example of this type.
+The EOS of dense nuclear matter where nucleons interact through both the $\sigma$-meson and $\omega$-meson in the Walecka model\,\citep{Walecka1974} is an example of this type.
+In particular, the $\omega$-field scales at asymptotically large density as $\omega\sim\rho$ while the $\sigma$-field scales $\sigma\sim\rho_{\rm{s}}$ with the scalar density $\rho_{\rm{s}}$ approaching some constant for $\rho\to\infty$\,\citep{CaiLi2016}; therefore the vector field dominates at these densities.
 More generally, however, going beyond the vector field, the baryon density dependence of either $P(\rho)$ or $\varepsilon(\rho)$ could be very complicated and nontrivial.
 The resulting EOS $P(\varepsilon)$ could also be significantly nonlinear.
 The EOS of supradense matter under intense gravity of NSs could be forced to be nonlinear as the equilibrium state of NSs is determined by extremizing the total action of the matter-gravity system through the Hamilton's variational principle.
 It is well known that the strong-field gravity in General Relativity (GR) is fundamentally nonlinear, the EOS of NS matter especially in its core is thus also expected to be nonlinear.
 Therefore, the causality condition $s^2\leq1$ may be appreciably different from $\phi\leq1$, and it may also effectively render the upper bound for $\phi$ to be smaller than 1.
 Determining accurately an upper bound of $\phi$ (equivalently a lower bound of the dimensionless trace anomaly $\Delta=1/3-\phi$) will thus help constrain properties of supradense matter in strong-field gravity.